 Intelligence, Temperament and Personality Traits of the Poodle

 Even though today’s poodles seem like they are all about living in luxury and leisure, that is just how they look, not act.

 The Standard poodle is a well-known working dog and it is an excellent water retriever and isn’t afraid of jumping into the water to fetch what the owner desires.

 Furthermore, the Standard Poodle is the oldest type and is the brightest student in a class of Poodles of all types.

 It will ace all the hunt tests, and agility and obedience challenges.

 But, the smaller size poodles are not falling much behind when it comes to intelligence, and generally speaking, Poodles are well known for having dignity, yet being playful, and for their thirst to learn new things.

 Also, even though they look snobbish, poodles are quite people friendly and won’t react to strangers aggressively unless they are provoked.

 They tend to be reserved in the beginning, but once they are sure the stranger is a friend, they warm up and even want to play.

-In fact, if they are separated from their family for a long period of time, they can suffer from separation anxiety which includes aggressiveness and absence of appetite.
+If they are separated from their family for a long period, they can suffer from separation anxiety which includes aggressiveness and absence of appetite.